Guitar World: 20th century

 When Gold left the magazine in 1988, he was replaced by editor-in-chief Joe Bosso and executive editor Matt Resnicoff.
-The two had divergent tastes in music with Bosso preferring covering rock 'n' roll artists and Resnicoff preferring jazz-fusion devotee, leading to a split-personality approach in the magazine's coverage.
+The two had divergent tastes in music, with Bosso preferring to cover rock 'n' roll and Resnicoff preferring jazz-fusion, leading to a split approach in the magazine's coverage.
 As publisher Page said, "For a time the magazine lost its way.
 We started including a lot of jazz, which our readers didn't care about.
 I knew the key was for us to get younger, not older."

-In 1989, when Tolinski was asked to step into the magazine's lead role.
+In 1989, Tolinski was asked to step into the magazine's lead role.
 "One glance at the May and June 1989 issues sums up the story," Tolinski wrote in 2020.
 "On one cover, a rather nervous-looking Allan Holdsworth hides timidly behind his Steinberger guitar, and on the next, Zakk Wylde explodes with pure animal fury while the headline screams SPECIAL REPORT!
 THE YOUNG GUNS OF METAL.
 GW went from black and white to full-on Technicolor."

-After the June 1989 issue, GW became a straight-up rock 'n' roll magazine, becoming the publication Stanley Harris and Dennis Page dreamed of – a guitar magazine for "rockers with big hair, tight jeans and pointy guitars."
-And although rock, hard rock and heavy metal are still covered GWs pages, country guitarists, roots rockers, blues masters and shredders of all stripes have graced its pages, not to mention its cover.

 21st century

 Tolinski remained with the magazine until April 2015, when he was replaced by Jeff Kitts, who had been on GWs editorial staff since the early 1990s.
 Kitts was replaced by Damian Fanelli, who has been GWs editor-in-chief since June 2018; Fanelli had been with the magazine since 2011, originally as its online managing editor, later becoming its managing editor.

-In July 2015, a photo of Guitar Worlds annual "Gear Guide" featuring Deerhoof's Satomi Matsuzaki in a bikini placed next to a copy of She Shreds, a magazine dedicated to female and non-binary guitarists, went viral on the internet.
+In July 2015, a photo of Guitar Worlds annual "Gear Guide" featuring a model in a bikini placed next to a copy of Deerhoof's Satomi Matsuzaki on the cover of She Shreds, a magazine dedicated to female and non-binary guitarists, went viral on the internet.

-Following criticism from the magazine and its readers, Guitar Worlds publisher, New Bay Media, announced in April 2016 that it would stop using women in bikinis on the covers of their annual "Gear Guides".
+Following criticism from the magazine and its readers, Guitar Worlds publisher, NewBay Media, announced in April 2016 that it would stop using women in bikinis on the covers of their annual "Gear Guides".
 This practice was further called out by St. Vincent (Annie Clark), who appeared on the cover of the magazine's January 2017 issue in a bikini t-shirt.
 Clark was the first woman to appear on the cover since Joan Jett in May 2015.